shuffleo/storyboard-tool/README.md

 ### Adding Scenes

 - Click "+ Add Scene" in the Table view
+- New scenes automatically get at least one shot created
 - Assign shots to scenes using the Scene dropdown in the table
+- When deleting the last shot in a scene, you'll be asked if you want to delete the scene as well

 ### Storyboard Frames